-From these results, we infer that both the NTD and the RBD are able to bind SA moieties in a way that is beneficial for ACE2 binding.
-The MD simulations indicate that the NTD-SA binding is slightly stronger than the RBD-SA binding, the FIDA measurements experimentally validate the importance of the NTD-SA binding, and the FCM experiments reveal that the RBD-SA binding does not result in sequestering of its ACE2 binding site but instead leads to an increased ACE2 binding, given the strong SA and ACE2 dependence of the RBD binding to ACE2-transgenic HEK cells.
-The binding to
+From these results, we infer that both the NTD and the RBD are able to bind sialic-acid moieties in a way that is beneficial for ACE2 binding.
+The MD simulations indicate that the NTD-SA binding is slightly stronger than the RBD-SA binding, the FIDA measurements experimentally validate the importance of the NTD-SA binding, and the FCM experiments reveal that the RBD-SA binding does not result in sequestering of its ACE2 binding site, but instead leads to an increased ACE2 binding, given the strong sialic-acid ánd ACE2 dependence of the RBD binding to ACE2 transgenic HEK cells.
+The binding to sialic-acid moieties, omnipresent on the membranes of cells in the respiratory tract, allows the virus to diffuse on the surface of the cells.
+The subsequent binding to its main receptor, ACE2, is strongly enhanced by this two-receptor strategy.